anshsrivastava18/XOR-NUMPY/README.md

 # XOR-NUMPY
-XOR output prediction using numpy and DL
+XOR output prediction using numpy and DL<br/>